CheleValentina/Game-Development-3D-/README.md

 Try not to hit the obstacles!
 ![GitHub Logo](assets/Screenshot2.png)

-This game is a demo for Phaser 3 made for a homework assignment and it is inspired by the javascript racer built by CodeInComplete: https://codeincomplete.com/posts/javascript-racer/
+This game is a demo for Phaser 3 made for a homework assignment and it is inspired by the javascript racer built by CodeInComplete: https://codeincomplete.com/posts/javascript-racer/ and the github project: https://github.com/jamessimo/Phaser3-Road